goproxy/goproxy.cn/README.md

 modules in the Go ecosystem that Chinese Gophers cannot `go get`, such as the most famous `golang.org/x/...`.
 And the speed of getting modules from GitHub in the mainland of China is a bit slow.
 So I created this project to make Gophers in China better use Go modules.
-In fact, since the `goproxy.cn` has beend CDNed, Gophers in other countries can also use it.
+In fact, since the `goproxy.cn` will be CDNed, Gophers in other countries can also use it.

 **Q: Is this project legal in China?**

 A: The `goproxy.cn` will be a business-supported project rather than a personal project.
-This means that the `goproxy.cn` will be **fully legal** in China and we will try our best to spread it.
+This means that `goproxy.cn` will be **fully legal** in China.

 **Q: Why not use the `proxy.golang.org`?**